mdda/nodebots-sg-2015/2-Gimbal/README.md

 Demonstrate :

-*  moving around using cursor keys
+*  move gimbal stage around using cursor keys
-*  Coordinate updates of webcam
+*  coordinate updates of LASER-pointer, as seen by OpenCV through webcam

 ### Future Plans